Cooties and DPs

 Summers are so short here in Manitoba and we’ve had our share of rainy days this year … so yesterday’s shoreline trip was a treat.
 Exploring with a couple of kids in tow reminded me of past beach magic.
 We returned to the city with pet rocks and some caged fish-flies.
 Great adventure!

-The fact that these kids, who’d spent years in a refugee camp, got to toast their first marshmallows, ended a rather perfect beach day.
+The fact that these kids, who’d spent years in a Turkish refugee camp, got to toast their first marshmallows, ended a rather perfect beach day.

 Camp Morton shore